etmendz/game-library/README.md

 2. If the player runs out of moves, then the game is over:
     - Then the game prompts the player to start a new game.

-### GameConsole
+### GameConsole<TGameUI, TGamePlay, TActionIn, TActionOut>
-GameConsole accepts a type TGameUI that implements IGameUI, which requires a type TGamePlay that implements IGamePlay.
+GameConsole accepts a type that implements IGameUI, which requires a type that implements IGamePlay.

 Play() implements the basic flow, using the GamePlayReadyMode to switch: